kermitt2/article_dataset_builder/Readme.md

 > python3 harvest --dois test/pmids.txt
 > python3 harvest --dois test/pmcids.txt

-For instance for the [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), you can directly use the [source_metadata.csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2020-03-13/all_sources_metadata_2020-03-13.csv) file by running:
+For instance for the [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), you can use the [metadata.csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2020-03-20/metadata.csv) file by running:

-> python3 harvest --cord19 all_sources_metadata_2020-03-13.csv
+> python3 harvest --cord19 metadata.csv

 This will generate a consolidated metadata file (specified by `--out`,  or `consolidated_metadata.json` by default), upload full text files, converted tei.xml files and other optional files either in the local file system (under data_path indicated in the config.json